 The IFCC Emerging Technologies Division (ETD) is a new Division proposed and formally ratified by the IFCC Executive Board in 2017.
-The ETD formally takes effect from 1st January 2018.
+The ETD formally took effect from 1st January 2018.

 ETD Executive: L-R: Damien Gruson, Member, Larry Kricka, Consultant, Ronda Greaves, Secretary,